Our work as part of UKCRD to streamline and reform study set-up

 Together with sponsors, NHS research and development offices and pharmacists, we have written new guidance which will be tested through this pilot.

-Training will be delivered from May 2025, and sponsors will be able to enrol in the pilot from June 2025.
+Training will be delivered from May 2025, and the pilot opened to sponsors in June 2025.

 The pilot will generate insights to support wider adoption across other disease areas and clinical trial phases.